Film Review: The Lighthouse

 As much as the story, setting and filming style would assert that The Lighthouse is a director’s showcase, the resulting movie is—more than anything—a celebration of two actors working at the peak of their abilities.
 Willem Dafoe and Robert Pattinson each deliver jaw-dropping performances.
 Dafoe plays a caricature of the swash-buckling sailor, often quoting classic literature and—even in his “normal” speech—speaking in alliterative dialogue that almost resembles verse.
 As the lonely, potentially deranged master of the lighthouse, he feels pulled straight from a Victorian novel (a quality that Pattinson’s character readily criticizes).

 Against this dramatic, theater-ready performance, Pattinson is a beacon of tangible, realistic method acting.
 His speech is more colloquial and his actions are more unpredictable, giving his performance an effortless air that’s marked all of his recent work.
 The conclusion of The Lighthouse however, brings Pattinson to unfathomably explosive levels.
 Any sense of the suave collectedness of his Good Time performance vanishes into a chilling portrayal of madness.

 Within such a restrictive and limited creative space, each minute aspect of this film has to shine in order to make up for the lack of conventional grandiosity.
 Thankfully, Eggers took nothing for granted.
-For both its behind-the-scenes creators and its on-screen actors, The Lighthouse is a marvel. –Connor Lockie
+For both its behind-the-scenes creators and its on-screen actors, The Lighthouse is a marvel. –Audrey Lockie